More work is better. One can increase the hourly rate to reduce the work load for sure. But when one should actually say No to more work from clients?

 Let me share when you know you are dealing in such a situation.

 But first, I know for sure it is quite challenging to say no.

 I am horrible at saying NO.

 I can’t say no. Am horrible at saying no and am continually reminding my inner self that I should be saying NO.

 I realize I should have declined that proposal.

-I could have told no without any reason.
-He may have felt bad at the very moment but then it would have been much better what I felt when he returned the bike with scratches on the petrol tank.
+A friend once asked for my new bike for a day, and though I wanted to say no to him, I couldn’t find a reason to say no. I could have told no without any reason.
+He may have felt bad at the very moment.
+It would have been much better than what I felt when he returned the bike with scratches on the petrol tank.

-I am aware that I should be rejecting a lot of opportunities and so I have formed a checklist that I use to say no to clients.
+I am aware I should be rejecting a lot of opportunities.
+It’s just that I couldn’t say NO.